nsbgn/dotfiles/.github/tiling.md

 -   By default, each window opens in *floating* mode.
 -   Every desktop can have between 0 and 2 windows *tiled*.
-If there's only one tile, its window is maximized; if there's two, there'll be a window on the first half and one on the second half.
+If there's only one tile, its window is centered and at its preferred size, which is maximized by default; if there's two, there'll be a window on the first half and one on the second half.
 Tiling is done horizontally if the aspect ratio exceeds 1, and vertically otherwise.
 They both have a dedicated shortcut.
 A tiled window that has focus is called *active*; the other one is called the *reference* or *auxiliary*.